MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-move-request-statistics.md

 ---
 title: Get Move Request Statistics
-description: You can use the Get Move Request Statistics activity to retrieve statistical information about existing move requests for an on-premise environment. ms.custom: na ms.date: 4/25/2017 ms.prod: system-center
+description: You can use the Get Move Request Statistics activity to retrieve statistical information about existing move requests for an on-premises environment. ms.custom: na ms.date: 4/25/2017 ms.prod: system-center